2014 Speedway European Championship: Changes

 In the 2014 season, the participating riders had the possibility to choose the number which would be on their race jacket.
 In the past, the riders in all tournaments had an obligatory number which was given to them by the organizers.
 During the first tournament, the defending champion wore a yellow race jacket and for all following tournaments, the current general classification leader wore the jacket.

 Calendar

 Qualification

 The calendar for qualification consisted of 3 Semifinal events and one SEC Challenge event.
-At the end of March, the first semifinal round was moved from the Ukraine to Latvia.
+At the end of March, the first semifinal round was moved from Ukraine to Latvia.

 Championship Series

 A four-event calendar was scheduled for the final series, with events in Germany, Russia, Denmark and Poland.